keygen-sh/keygen-relay/SPEC.md

 This request-return lifecycle ensures that no more than 250 licenses are "claimed" at any point in time.

-In the case of crashes, a heartbeat system coupled with a TTL is used to reap zombie nodes, where the higher the TTL the longer zombies may sit.

 As always, the application is responsible for verifying the license file's signature, the license file's expiry, and the license's expiry.